24 DAYS ●

 Our Eurasia Explorer: Georgia, Armenia & Azerbaijan itinerary has been intricately designed for those who wish to see iconic sites and magnificent treasures.
 You'll travel with the assurance that all your arrangements are taken care of, with international flights, accommodation and all the touring listed below.
 You will be accompanied by our industry-leading National Escorts whose unparalleled knowledge and talent will turn your tour into an unforgettable experience.

-Fly to Dubai for your connecting flight to Azerbaijan.
-Spend the day in the air arriving in Dubai the following morning.
+Fly to Doha for your connecting flight to Azerbaijan.
+Spend the day in the air arriving in Doha the following morning.

 Upon arrival early this morning, you will be met in the arrival hall by your local Azerbaijan National Escort from Wendy Wu tours.
 Together with all other group members, transfer to your hotel.
 Your room will be ready for check in at this early hour.
 The remainder of the day is at your leisure to rest before your 5pm meal and welcome meeting at a local restaurant.